amaliaclaire/sassy-captions/README.md

 When one of our Sassy Caption users have a creative streak, the user is able to create their own captions for the site.
 Merely click in "create a quote" fill out the form and submit.
 That easy.
 Then watch your quote go viral and be used across the globe.

 ![screenshot of create quote](https://user-images.githubusercontent.com/24262724/29830501-49df07ae-8c97-11e7-9dd2-a00d4e9c107c.png)

+# Features

+Create Quote: Create a new quote by writing the quote, author and select a category.

+Filter: Able to filter through the categories of Faith, Family, Friendship and Fun.

+Comment on Quote/View Quote/Delete Quote: self explanatory

+# Tech

+- Node.js
+- PostgreSQL
+- ExpressJS
+- Knex.js
+- Bootstrap
+- Angular
+- Javascript
+- CSS
+- HTML

+# Future Development

+- Re-doing the CSS of the landing page and All Quotes
+- Adding feature to copy the whole quote (as well as the background)
+- Able to link facebook, instagram & snapchat easily and have them redirect to the sites.